dubeymoh/GlobalBlueVatCalculator/README.md

     - Implementation of a service level design pattern to handle the business complexities in future.
     - Implementation of unit tests on Angular.
+    - The amount calculated with decimal places could be rounded off to certain precision.

 •   Assessment relevant info